Are Honey & Beeswax Products Ethical?

 I wish the answer was to simply leave the bees alone and let them flourish in the wild, recolonise in lovely oak trees and across the densely wooded rainforests.
 Sadly, this is not the case anymore; we are way past that point.

-If you want future generations to enjoy fruit and veg, you must support local beekeepers and ethically produced bee products.
+If you want future generations to enjoy fruit and veg, please consider supporting local beekeepers and ethically produced bee products.
 You can also do all the other things, like plant flowers, etc. But in todays’ busy, modern world, where many of us don’t even have a garden anymore, supporting beekeepers is our best bet.

 The beekeeper and the honey bee have a mutually beneficial relationship, and that’s ok.
-We need to create the demand for ethically-produced, raw honey and beeswax products.
-Ultimately, this will benefit the bees and beekeepers, as well as help ensure our mutual survival!
+By creating a demand for ethically-produced raw honey and beeswax products we are helping to save our bees whilst ensuring our mutual survival!

 How To Ensure Mutual Survival